EarthByte/CarbonateSedimentThickness/README.md

 (such as inside the imported module *carbonate_sediment_thickness*) then you'll need to restart the notebook kernel after each modification (or insert `reload(carbonate_sediment_thickness)` after `import carbonate_sediment_thickness`).

-The location of the age, bathymetry and distance grids will need to be changed to point to your local grids.
+The location of the age and bathymetry will need to be changed to point to your local grids.

-The mean-distance-to-passive-margins grids can be downloaded from https://www.earthbyte.org/webdav/ftp/Data_Collections/Dutkiewicz_etal_2017_G3/passive_margin_mean_distance_grids/.
-Or you can run the workflow https://github.com/EarthByte/predicting-sediment-thickness to generate the grids.

 The age grids can be downloaded from https://www.earthbyte.org/webdav/ftp/Data_Collections/Muller_etal_2019_Tectonics/Muller_etal_2019_Agegrids/Muller_etal_2019_Tectonics_v2.0_netCDF.zip .